liubufan1998/Maximum-sbundle-computation/README.md

 $ make clean
 $ make
 ```
-It generates an executable "SymBK_H", which corresponds to our SymBK_H algorithm.
+It generates an executable "SymBD", which corresponds to our SymBD algorithm.

 ## Get datasets
-The data used in our paper are mainly from the links below.
+The three datasets used in our paper can be found from the links below.

 1. 2nd DIMACS graphs collection: http://archive.dimacs.rutgers.edu/pub/challenge/graph/benchmarks/clique/